How to Prepare Yourself As a Parent And Your Child for Preschool?

 Work On Improving Child’s Self-Help Skills: Before beginning preschool, make sure that the child can look after himself.
 Some basic self-help skills like washing their hands and putting on their socks and shoes are a good starting point.

-Preparation Tips After First Few Weeks Of Starting Preschool
+Preparation Tips After the First Few Weeks Of Starting Preschool